Reading Time | 2 mins 25th July 2025

 What does this mean?

-In short, anyone with qualifying business assets (trading businesses) and farming assets, with a combined value of over £1m, could be paying more inheritance tax from 6 April 2026 due to a restriction on the reliefs currently available on these assets.
+In short, anyone with qualifying business assets (trading businesses) and farming assets, with a combined value of over £1m, needs to expect to be paying more inheritance tax from 6 April 2026 due to a restriction on the reliefs currently available on these assets.

 How can we support you?